Combined Constrained Sampling and Reinforcement Learning for Robotic Manipulation: Methods

-To tackle sampling from the constrained space $\SS_c$ and thereby from $p_0$, we aim to leverage an efficient non-linear constrained optimization method and thereby exploit the point-wise differentiability of the constraints $g_c$ and $h_c$.
-As is the case in manipulation planning through contacts and task-and-motion planning (see Sec.~\ref{sec:relatedWork}), our constraint problem is hybrid, including continuous as well as discrete decision variables (the contact mode $c_{ij}$).
-However, as we only need to sample, we do not have to find a single optimum and search over all possible contact modes but rather can randomly sample contact modes and address the constraints (\ref{coll}-\ref{fric}) conditional to a fixed $c_{ij}$.
+\paragraph{Non-linear Constrained Sampling.} In summary, our decision variables are the discrete contact mode $c_:$ with $c_{ij}\in\{0,1\}$, and continuous $s\in\RRR^n$, as well as $p_{ij},f_{ij}\in\RRR^3$ for pairs with $c_{ij}=1$.
+We use a hierarchical sampling strategy, where we first sample the contact mode $c_:$, and then for fixed $c_:$ use an Augmented Lagrangian method \cite{wright1999numerical} to solve the proximal problem

+where $\bar s$ is a uniform random sample from box constraints, and $g_c, h_c$ is a short hand for the above constraints (\ref{onS}-\ref{grav}).
+The role of $\bar s$ is to imply a uniform box prior, which is then projected to the feasible space by solving the proximal problem.
+We also initialize the non-linear solver with $\bar s$.

-Concerning sampling $c_{ij}$, in this study we assume a single non-actuated object $i=1$ (which is the focus of manipulation) and a finite set of potential support shapes $S \subseteq \{2,..,m\}$.
-Randomly imposing support contacts with too many shapes typically leads to an infeasible constraint problem.
-We therefore limit the potential number of active support contacts to 3, and uniformly first choose between the number 1, 2, or 3 of support contacts, and then uniformly pick the 1-, 2- or 3-tuples of support contacts from $S$.
+Concerning sampling $c_{ij}$, in this paper we assume a single free object $i=1$ (which is subject to manipulation) and a finite set of potential support shapes $Z \subseteq \{2,..,m\}$.
+We limit the potential number of active support contacts to 3, uniformly first choose between the number 1, 2, or 3 of support contacts, and then uniformly pick the 1-, 2- or 3-tuples of support contacts from $Z$.

-Concerning sampling states $s$ to fulfill constraints $g_c(s)\le 0, h_c(x)=0$, we leverage non-convex optimization methods.
-Concretely, we use an Augmented Lagrangian method \cite{wright1999numerical} to solve the proximal problem

-where $\bar s$ is a uniform random sample from box constraints, and the non-linear solver is initialized with $\bar s$.
-The role of $\bar s$ can be viewed as implying a uniform box prior, which is then projected to the feasible space by solving the proximal problem.

-For many random $c_{ij}$ and $\bar s$, the resulting NLP might be infeasible or the solver be stuck in a local optimum.
-To generate a constrained states dataset
+For some random $c_{ij}$ and $\bar s$, the resulting NLP (\ref{eq:nlp}) will be infeasible or the solver be stuck in a local optimum.
+To generate a dataset $\DD = \{ s_i \}_{i=1}^S \subset \SS_c$, we repeat iterating (for random $c_{ij}$ and box-uniform $\bar s$) until $S$ feasible solutions are found.
+Figures~\ref{fig:double_sphere}-\ref{fig:panda_cube} in the Appendix illustrate samples from our constrained state sampler.